Ashoka University professor arrested on BJP leader's complaint for remarks on Operation Sindoor

 Ali Khan Mahmudabad had highlighted the apparent irony of Hindutva commentators praising Colonel Sofia Qureshi, who was part of the briefings.

-Ashoka University Associate Professor Ali Khan Mahmudabad has been arrested for his comments about the press briefings on Operation Sindoor based on a complaint by a member of the Bharatiya Janata Party’s youth wing, his lawyer confirmed to Scroll.
+Ashoka University Associate Professor Ali Khan Mahmudabad was on Sunday arrested for his comments about the press briefings on Operation Sindoor based on a complaint by a member of the Bharatiya Janata Party’s youth wing, his lawyer confirmed to Scroll.

 Mahmudabad has been arrested under sections of the Bharatiya Nyaya Sanhita pertaining to acts prejudicial to maintaining communal harmony, making assertions likely to cause disharmony, inciting secession, armed rebellion or subversive activities, and insulting religious beliefs.